Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 - Scotland

-Scotland has adopted a “levels” system — and most of Scotland is now in Level 1 or Level 2.
+Scotland has adopted a “levels” system and on July 19, the whole of Scotland moved to Level 0.

 Check the Scottish government’s website for full information on what you can do in each Level.